BEST RERA ADVOCATE FOR PAN INDIA RERA COMPLAINT FILING

 RERA advocate for homebuyers

-HP RERA has held that a builder cannot demand full payment from the homebuyer if the Project's Occupancy Certificate has not been obtained and the construction of the flat is not complete within the agreed time for delivery of possession
+HP RERA has ruled that a builder cannot demand full payment from a homebuyer if the Project's occupancy certificate has not been obtained and the construction of the flat is not completed within the agreed time for delivery of possession.
+Homebuyers facing such issues may consider consulting a property lawyer to explore options for RERA case filing or to address any RERA complaints that may arise during real estate litigation.

 Allotte can't be compelled to take possession without occupation certificate after expiry of stipulated period